Butterfly style: Technical moves

 There are a number of other recent technical innovations in response to the puck and shooter position on the ice.

 A hallmark of profly is the puck-side leg staying down when recovering to the skates fully upright, to reposition for a rebound or second shot.
 Rather than picking up the leg closest to the puck, the leg furthest away from the puck is raised, then pushing the puck-side leg toward the puck.
 At this point, the goaltender may roll back onto the puck-side skate blade, facing the shooter in the familiar ready stance.

 Profly goaltenders tend to have an easier time "skating" on their knees, also known as the "backside push", or the "butterfly slide".
 This term describes where one leg is down, and one is up.
-The goaltender pushes with his leg up laterally from the heel, laterally toward the down leg.
+The goaltender pushes with their leg up laterally from the heel, laterally toward the down leg.
 This allows for a slide from the up leg to the down leg without getting off the ice completely.
 If a goaltender is on the inside corners or if the pad faces as in non-progressed "butterfly" styles, the push results in a tendency to roll over onto one's chest and belly.

 The V-H move (also called the Split Butterfly or loading the post) is a move with which profly style goaltenders identify.
 This is a relatively recent tactical response to a shooter that is advancing from behind the net towards the front of the net, and has the option to pass.
 The goaltender places the knee farthest from the shooter down horizontally along the goal line.
 The knee closest to the puck remains vertical next to the goal post.
 The advantage is on coverage against quick shots to the near side of the net, while still covering the option to track passes to the front of the goal mouth.